 It is no secret that cupping is a common and popular practice among athletes.
 In fact, several athletes from the 2016 Rio Olympics used cupping.
 A running patient with over a year history of iliotibial band (ITB) pain reported instant relief following a three-minute session of cupping.
 The technique was repeated a week later.
 Following only two cupping sessions, he was symptom-free and returned to his usual running routine.

-What can I expect from a cupping session?
+What can I expect from a fire cupping therapy session?

 Cupping is a fairly intricate process.
-Our Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale & Desert Ridge, AZ Centers physical therapist will begin by placing a flammable substance (such as alcohol or herbs) into the cup and setting it on fire.
+Our physical therapists will begin by placing a flammable substance (such as alcohol or herbs) into the cup and setting it on fire.
 Once the fire subsides, the cup will be placed upside down onto your skin.
 As the air in the cup begins to cool, it creates a vacuum, causing the skin to rise and blood vessels to expand.

 In some more modern practices, rubber pumps will be used instead of fire to create the vacuum, and silicone cups are sometimes used to create a massage effect.

-How can I add cupping to my physical therapy sessions?
+How can I add cupping to my physical therapy sessions at OSR?

 There are several benefits to cupping.
 It can boost your skin health, help with respiratory issues, and even improve digestion.
 It is also used to speed up the recovery time of certain injuries and ailments, in addition to reducing symptoms.

-If you are in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale & Desert Ridge, AZ Centers and have an injury or health condition that is limiting you from living your life the way you want, start with requesting an appointment with OSR Physical Therapy.
-You will meet with one of our licensed physical therapists to figure out if cupping is right for you!
+If you have an injury or health condition that is limiting you from living your life the way you want, your road to relief starts by requesting an appointment.
+Our licensed physical therapists in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale, Moon Valley, or Sun City AZ, can help you decide if cupping is right for you!